Is Nepal Open for Tourism?

 Is it the best time to visit Nepal in a pandemic?

-Well, every business sector are closed down during this pandemic keeping the health concern where some still gave their services following the safety protocols.
-Now the pandemic is fading and the business sector is getting back to their business.
-Planning to trek during this time is very affordable with quality services, you will get a good discount on each and everything you use.
+Well, every business sector is closed down during this pandemic keeping the health concerns where some still gave their services following the safety protocols.
+Now the pandemic is fading and the business sector is getting back to its business.
+Planning to trek during this time is very affordable with quality services, and you will get a good discount on each and everything you use.

 When’s the best time to visit Nepal after COVID-19?

-As we know the peak seasons for trekking in Nepal are from March to May and September to November when you will see the clear skies with breathtaking mountains views.
+As we know the peak seasons for trekking in Nepal are from March to May and September to November when you will see clear skies with breathtaking mountain views.
 There are also the months when the trails are most crowded.
-So trekking after Covid-19, we all want to avoid the crowd so the winter months of December to February and summer months of June to August are the great time to visit although the weather during these people can be unpredictable.
+So trekking after COVID-19, we all want to avoid the crowd so the winter months of December to February and summer months of June to August are great times to visit although the weather during these people can be unpredictable.
 These months offer a unique experience with a less crowded route.
-These months are best for challenging and adventure experiences when the temperature is pleasant and allow for better wildlife sightings.
+These months are best for challenging and adventurous experiences when the temperature is pleasant and allows for better wildlife sightings.

 What’s it like trekking during the monsoon season after COVID-19?

 During the monsoon season the months of June to August, most of the surface in Nepal experience heavy rain each day.
-So it's wet humid and the trails in the lower trekking region like Langtang, Ghandruk, Ghorepani, etc can be quite muddy, it's still a great time to visit if the rain and muddy trail don’t bother you anymore.
-You will have the trail to yourself less crowded route, peaceful journey, the skies are often clear in the morning.
-Also, it's the best time to trek certain regions like Mustang and upper altitude regions like Annapurna which lies in the rainshadow.
+So it's wet and humid and the trails in the lower trekking region like Langtang, Ghandruk, Ghorepani, etc can be quite muddy, it's still a great time to visit if the rain and muddy trails don’t bother you anymore.
+You will have the trail to yourself less crowded route, a peaceful journey, the skies are often clear in the morning.
+Also, it's the best time to trek certain regions like Mustang and upper-altitude regions like Annapurna which lies in the rainshadow.

 What is a private trip?
-Can we have a private trip in this pandemic?
+Can we have a private trip during this pandemic?

-Private trip refers to the trip where itineraries are built around your travel dates and interest and it's just for you where group trip is open for others to join.
+A private trip refers to a trip where itineraries are built around your travel dates and interests and it's just for you whereas a group trip is open for others to join.
 Nepal Hiking Trek believes that having a private tour is a more meaningful, beautiful, and fruitful experience during this pandemic.

 Do I need to be quarantined after entering Nepal?